DawnM/moves-dashboard/README.md

 * Yoni Lavi, my Code Institute mentor.
 * Online query solutions as credited in the comments at the relevent points in my code.
+* Coralize, for her proof reading skills and all-round support.